20 indicators from FRED

 Index 1982=100

-Producer prices are up 1.6% from a year ago, suggesting pipeline inflation pressures are contained.
+Producer prices are up 6.0% from a year ago, suggesting pipeline inflation pressures are building.
 What factories pay for inputs often flows through to consumer prices with a lag.
-Year-over-year, conditions remain relatively stable.
+The 6.0% year-over-year change represents a significant shift worth monitoring.

 latest